 Occasionally, you might find that the leech flutters a bit.
 If this happens, it's usually that the sheet tension is not tight enough (you need to winch the sail in a bit tighter).
-However, if the boat becomes over-powered (healing excessively), you should consider reefing the sail at this time.
+However, if the boat becomes over-powered (heeling excessively), you should consider reefing the sail at this time.
 Assuming you have the leads in the right location and the sheet tension is correct, but the sail still has a bit of flutter, you should adjust the leechline to keep the leech from fluttering.

-The first photo shows the leechline pocket opened to reveal the leechline, snubbing eyes, cleat and the 'tail' pocket.
+The following photo shows the leechline pocket opened to reveal the leechline, snubbing eyes, cleat and the 'tail' pocket.
 The snubbing eyes help to take the load from the line making cleating and un-cleating an easy task.
-The 'tail pocket is on the inside of the leechline cover and you can put the excess leechline tail into this pocket before closing the cover.
+The 'tail pocket

+Leech trim, closed hauled and with full size sail.
+Note location of leech at each spreader is on the inside of the leechline cover and you can put the excess leechline tail into this pocket before closing the cover.
 To adjust, take up the line by pulling downward just above the eyelets, taking up the slack in the line just below the cleat.
 Pull the line until the flutter stops.
 Cleat the line and insert the tail into the pocket and close the flap.